csrividhya/Github-stalking/README.md

 The results got were printed in a structured manner using a division whose content is set based on the details returned by the API's or with an error message in case the username is incorrect.

 I used an inline javascript code using the 'script' tag mainly because it is easier to access the HTML elements.
 JQuery was used to get JSON response from API.
+I used Python's HTTP server for development.

 Trade-offs I made :- The aesthetic appeal of the web app is not much.
 I focussed on getting the code working so that the web app does exactly what this challenge was about.
 If I were to spend additional time, I would definitely experiment with a whole lot of CSS styling to make the web app cool.
 And also, I'd have several tabs for the user info returned - Repos , Personal , Company etc.